SAP-samples/teched2023-DA262/README.md

 ## Requirements

 To complete this workshop, you need access to an SAP Business Technology Platform (SAP BTP) account.
-You can access SAP HANA Cloud from within SAP BTP and you can use a trial, free tier,  or productive version of SAP HANA Cloud.  **This workshop assumes that you already have a SAP BTP account and an SAP HANA Cloud database.**  If not, you can register for free at https://www.sap.com/cmp/td/sap-hana-cloud-trial.html.
+You can access SAP HANA Cloud from within SAP BTP and you can use a trial, free tier,  or productive version of SAP HANA Cloud.  **This workshop assumes that you already have a SAP BTP account and an SAP HANA Cloud database.**  If you do not already have an SAP BTP account to use, you can register for free at https://www.sap.com/cmp/td/sap-hana-cloud-trial.html.
 The exercises make use of a **trial account**, but a [free tier](https://developers.sap.com/tutorials/btp-free-tier-account.html) account can also be used.
 A benefit of using free tier is that the account can be upgraded to a paid service plan without having to re-create the account but may take longer to signup.

 After registering for a trial account using the link above, open your SAP BTP Cockpit and get started by creating a SAP HANA Cloud instances.